sap-tutorials/Tutorials/tutorials/cp-aibus-dar-upload-data/cp-aibus-dar-upload-data.md

 ![Save CSV](download-csv-save.png)

 Take a moment to look at the dataset.
 As mentioned in step 2 the dataset contains product information as well as product categories.
-You might ask why the product categories are in the dataset when we actually want to predict them?
+You might ask why the product categories are in the dataset when you actually want to predict them?

 The categories are only necessary for training as the service does not know yet which product information are common for certain categories.
 Instead, the service will recognize patterns and establish such connections during the training process.
 This allows the service to make predictions for categories solely based on the product information later on.